 The Connecticut Oral Health Initiative: Our History

 The initial Board of Directors was co-founded by Dr. John Shaw, General Dentist in Hartford and first Executive Director, and Dr. Howard Mark, Oral Surgeon.
 Other initial Board members were Dr. Donald Greiner, Pediatric Dentist from New Britain; Jamey Bell, lead attorney of the Greater Hartford Legal Association, involved in a class action law suit against the State desiring increased fee reimbursements for dental practitioners caring for Connecticut’s HUSKY clients; Grace Damio, an advocate for the Latino population from the Hispanic Health Council; Dr. Michael Goodman, Pediatric Dentist from Newington; and Robin Knowles, Dental Hygienist and faculty member at Tunxis Community College.
-This dedicated Board threw themselves into the fray, testified at legislative hearings, joined other groups across the state to bring their vision of oral health parity and access to those who did not fully appreciate the impact of oral health on health in general, and were extremely vocal in many ways.
+This dedicated Board threw themselves into the fray, testified at legislative hearings, joined other groups across the state to bring their vision of oral health parity and access to those who did not fully appreciate the impact of oral health on overall health and well-being.

 With the settlement of the law suit, the State now had to comply with its provisions.
 COHI worked with the Connecticut State Dental Association to recruit a new cadre of dentists to join in making access to good dental care easier, especially for HUSKY children and their parents, with the numbers of Medicaid dental providers increasing from a scant 200 to almost 1,900 in 2014.
 COHI contributed to the development of the first ever State Oral Health Improvement Plan for 2007 – 2012 and its second generation for 2013- 2018.
 COHI was instrumental, along with other partners, in getting a statute passed that created a permanent Office of Oral Health Director in the Department of Public Health.
 The aid of Judith Blei Governmental Affairs, a lobbying firm in Hartford, has been instrumental in gaining access to the Legislature, giving COHI an opportunity to educate these individuals about the worth and need for good oral health care.
 Some of these have become Oral Health Champions during their tenures, so necessary to assist COHI attain its goals.
 There is a lot more that COHI has accomplished, but space is limited to list them here.
 We are proud of what we have done to promote and to educate about good oral and dental health!